 Each external assessment for a BTEC National is linked to a specific unit.
 All of the units developed for external assessment are of 90 or 120 GLH to allow learners to demonstrate breadth and depth of achievement.
 Each assessment is taken under specified conditions, then marked by Pearson and a grade awarded.
-Learners must achieve all external units at pass grade or above.
-Learners are permitted to resit any external assessment only once during their programme.
+Learners are permitted to resit external assessments during their programme.
+You should refer to our website for current policy information on permitted retakes.